 Use your speakers/headphones to hear the TTS.

-Dynamic TTS provides TTS through student operating systems (OSs), but the tool functionality is the same.
-Dynamic-TTS only provides more voice and speed options to the student.
-Varies by OS.
+Dynamic TTS(D-TTS) provides TTS through student operating systems (OSs), but the tool functionality is the same.
+D-TTS provides the following options, depending on their availability in the testing device OS.

 TTS by Play Button